ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * POST: the POST handler expects a request with empty payload.
 The handler removes the node from the group.

+The specific format and content of the payload of the Group Leaving request is specified by the application profile (REQ5).

-The specific format of newly-generated individual keying material for group members, or of the information to derive it, MUST be specified in the application profile (REQ5).
+The specific format of newly-generated individual keying material for group members, or of the information to derive it, MUST be specified in the application profile (REQ6).

 ## Joining Exchange {#ssec-key-distribution-exchange}